-This function limits the time you can watch or save a Pay-Per-View event on your DVR.
+This function limits the time you can watch or save an On Demand movie or Pay-Per-View event on your DVR.

-Once the Pay-Per-View event playback is started, you have 24 hours before it expires.
+Once the On Demand movie or Pay-Per-View event playback is started, you have 24 hours before it expires.
 When events are recorded (but you haven't started watching yet), they can be saved for a limited amount of time – usually three to six months.

 This message will display when you attempt to view an expired event.

-This is when Pay-Per-View events cannot be saved for later viewing, or when attempting to record SiriusXM programming.
+This is when On Demand movies or Pay-Per-View events cannot be saved for later viewing, or when attempting to record SiriusXM programming.

-"No Recording" will display in yellow on the Pay-Per-View order and confirmation screens.
+"No Recording" will display in yellow on the order and confirmation screens.